 Cambridge, MA 02138-3722

 Or faxed to (617) 495-3662.

 You should allow a minimum of 48 business hours from the date of receipt for processing.
 It may take as long as a week to process requests during busy periods.
 Official transcripts are not issued to third parties if you have not met your financial and library obligations to Harvard University.
 Unofficial transcripts are issued directly to you in such cases; they include a statement explaining the obligation to the University.

 A certification or legalization is generally needed for US documents that leave the United States for recognition in the country of intended use.
 International students and US students living, working, and studying outside the United States may need to have their transcripts and diplomas authenticated by a designated federal authority.
 This authentication takes the form of a certification called an apostille as approved by the 1961 Hague Convention.

 To obtain the apostille, submit a request for a notarized copy of your transcript.
 The notarized copy is issued to you in a signed, sealed envelope.
 Bring the notarized document to the Commissions Section, Room 1719, McCormack Building, 1 Ashburton Place, Boston, MA 02108 for certification and the apostille.
 Or mail the necessary documentation to the above address.
 For more information about the documents and information needed, as well as fees for each certification and apostille, see Certifications and Apostilles on the Secretary of the Commonwealth website.

 The Summer School does not notarize Extension School diplomas.
-Instead, the Academic Services Office will write a letter verifying the degree and include the following information in the letter as appropriate: the student’s name; degree, certificate, or diploma received; date of receipt; area of concentration; field of study; honors.
+Instead, the Academic Services Office writes a letter verifying the degree and includes the following information in the letter as appropriate: the student’s name; degree, certificate, or diploma received; date of receipt; area of concentration; field of study; honors.
 The letter is signed by the associate registrar for Academic Services or the assistant registrar for Academic Services.